Pipe-Runner-Lab/electron-load-balancer/README.md

 > Electron background task runner for humans :hearts:

+Read my [article on Medium](https://medium.com/heuristics/electron-react-python-part-3-boilerplate-3-3-1a9cdd0a6b9d) for detailed walkthrough and sample application.

 There are three possible ways of doing heavy computation ( thread blocking jobs ) in electron environment without chocking the app
 * Web workers
 * Forking